 Root for yourself.
 If you aren't your own biggest fan, who will be?
 Take note of and pride in all your successes and positive attributes.
 Don't wait for someone else to tell you "job well done!"
 Reflecting on your achievements will spur you on to accomplish even greater ones.

 Don't Beat Yourself Up

 From time to time a little voice inside your head will whisper (hopefully not shout) that you aren't good enough or smart enough.
-Tell it to shut up!
+That's the voice you need to shut out.
 Unfortunately, there will be plenty of people quite willing to bring you down.
-Don't do it to yourself.
+Don't do it to yourself, too.
 When you make a mistake, admit it, fix it, and move on.
-If you are missing a skill or have some other shortcoming, take whatever measures necessary to improve.
+If you are missing a skill or have some other shortcoming, take the necessary measures to improve.

 No matter how careful you are about choosing the "right" career or job, someday you may want to make a change.
 You will probably be able to come up with a bunch of reasons not to do it (change is scary) but consider it anyway.
 Take this saying to heart: "If you don't like where you are, move.
 You are not a tree."

 Some people see only the negative side of things and always find something about which to complain.
 Don't be that person.
-You will bring yourself, along with others, down.
+You will bring yourself and everyone else down.
 A negative attitude saps your energy.
 Don't ignore problems, but instead of just complaining, look for ways to fix them.

-You can learn a lot by listening, and you could miss a lot if you don't listen.
-Whether your boss is explaining a project to you or telling you about his weekend, it is important to understand what he is saying.
+You can learn a lot by listening, and you could miss a lot if you don't.
+Whether your boss is explaining a project to you or telling you about his weekend, it's important to understand what he is saying.
 Careful listening will prevent misunderstanding and help you build rapport with others.